 Figure 7 also details that small differences arise when changing the HAPB value.
-It confirms, as per analysis carried out in previous years within the SEM and continued on to ISEM, that the smaller the HAPB the higher the number of events and the magnitude of
+It confirms, as per analysis carried out in previous years within the SEM and continued on to ISEM, that the smaller the HAPB the higher the number of events and the magnitude of under-estimation (i.e. graph lines dropping below 0%).
+A small HAPB makes the UDE variations more exposed to SMP variations.
+A larger HAPB would react more slowly to sudden changes in SMP reducing the effects on the under-estimation but increasing periods of over-estimations.

 Although differences appear to be very small, we see no issue with the HAPB at the current level of 100 days, which appears to continue to provide the best compromise solution between reducing instances of under-estimation and avoiding excessive over-estimation.
-This HAPB has very fewer days where credit cover is under-estimated (as opposed to HAPB of 60 and 80 days which have a higher proportion of days under-estimated) while avoiding excessive over-estimation (as occurs for the HAPB of 120 days).
+This HAPB has fewer days where credit cover is under-estimated (as opposed to HAPB of 60 and 90 days which have a higher proportion of days under-estimated) while avoiding excessive over-estimation.